 Proportions of different CO2 transport mechanisms

-Thus, in the arterial bloodstream, the carbamate CO2-protein complexes and the dissolved CO2usually account for less than 10% of the total plasma CO2 carriage capacity.
+Anyway.
+In the arterial bloodstream, the carbamate CO2-protein complexes and the dissolved CO2 usually account for less than 15% of the total plasma CO2 carriage capacity.
 The rest is composed of HCO3-.
 Inside erythrocytes, where the haemoglobin concentration is around 330g/L, the amount of carbamate compounds is greatest, but bicarbonate remains the major player.
-As exercise increases the amount of CO2 produced by the tissues, the proportion of dissolved CO2 gas in both plasma and erythrocytes increases, but as these proportion cylinders show this increase in dissolved gas has a minor effect on the total blood CO2 content.
+As exercise increases the amount of CO2 produced by the tissues, the proportion of dissolved CO2 gas in both plasma and erythrocytes increases (triples!) but this increase in dissolved gas has a minor effect on the total blood CO2 content.

 CO2 transport as a dissolved gas